 google-site-verification: googlebc26061d9f39b69f.html https://www.trusting-in-jesus.com/sd/support-files/eucookie.js (10 minutes) https://www.googletagmanager.com/gtag/js?id=UA-32777951-1 (15 minutes) https://www.google-analytics.com/analytics.js (2 hours) https://www.trusting-in-jesus.com/…ins/fontawesome/css/font-awesome.min.css (24 hours)

 Do you ever think about Heaven?
 The beauty, and how it will be to live in eternity with Jesus?

 No one knows all about Heaven.
-And I believe even if we were to see it in person it would be somewhat like attempting to define God; overwhelmingly magnificent in so many ways that it would be beyond description.
+And I believe even if we were to see it in person it would be like attempting to define God; overwhelmingly magnificent in so many ways that it would be beyond description.

 However, some fascinating information about Heaven is in the Bible.
-So, with the Holy Spirit's prompting, I began to search the Scriptures.
-What I found was a captivating Spiritual glimpse of Heaven that I would like to share with you.
+So, with the Holy Spirit's prompting, I began to search the scriptures.
+What I found was a captivating spiritual glimpse of Heaven that I would like to share with you.

 I genuinely believe God has provided a home for us in Heaven

-Apparently, there were "many mansions" in Heaven when Jesus made this statement, and He promised to create more.
+There were "many mansions" in Heaven when Jesus made this statement, and He promised to create more.
 I believe there will be a place prepared for every child of God.

-Giving up this body will be painful only so far as it pertains to our earthly life, and even that is not nearly as fearful as is typically portrayed, at least not for Christians.
+Giving up this body will be painful only so far as it pertains to our earthly life, and even that is not as fearful as is typically portrayed, at least not for Christians.